n1mmy/notebook-docker/README.md

 docker run -it --gpus all -p 8888:8888 -v ~/my_notebook_dir:/root/notebooks ghcr.io/n1mmy/notebook
 ```

-This will print a URL to the console like XXX.
+This will print a URL to the console like `http://127.0.0.1:8888/lab?token=f981019486f356267af792986cea36c3c4bc9d106a30952b`.
 Load this in your browser and you should have a functional Jupyter installation ready for your experiments.

 ## Building the image